adivas24/LCS-Ass/README.md

 2. Selecting a **subset of sections**.
 3. Selecting a **subset of laws**.

 *[Note.
 In mode 2 and 3, all laws that are not selected, will be suppressed.
 Hence, if a selected law is dependent on one or more of the suppressed laws, then it might fail to execute properly.
 Thus, it is important to ensure that all relevant laws are included in your selection.
-Similarly, if the inputted crime is 'mutiny', and the laws in the user-inputted selection do not pertain to mutiny, then the program will fail to give the appropriate punishment.
+Similarly, if the inputted crime is 'mutiny', and the laws in the user-inputted selection do not pertain to 'mutiny', then the program will fail to give the appropriate punishment.
 This is an intended feature, not a bug.
 End of Note]*

 After the above selection is complete, the user will be prompted to enter a name of the suspect on trial, and the nature of the crime.
 Ensure that the inputs begin with a lowercase letter and are followed by a full-stop.

 Following this, testing of the selected laws begins.
 The program will sequentially go through the list of laws encoded and will query the user for relevant information in the form of dichotomous questions.
 Only one character (and no full-stop) needs to be given as input, **else the program will not behave in the expected manner.**
 Entering 'y' or 'Y' will be interpreted as an affirmative. **All other inputs will result in negation.**

 When the program determines the judgement, it will print it out on the console.